 We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, or Section 404, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for the year ending December 31, 2022.
 This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
 In addition, our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting in our first annual report required to be filed with the SEC following the date we are no longer an "emerging growth company."
-Based on the market value of our Class A common stock held by non-affiliates as of June 30, 2022, we will cease to be an emerging growth company as of December 31, 2022 which will expedite our obligation for our independent registered public accounting firm to issue an attestation report on management's assessment of our internal control over financial reporting and would accelerate our adoption of accounting standards.
 We have recently commenced the costly and challenging process of compiling the system and processing documentation necessary to perform the evaluation needed to comply with Section 404, but we may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
 Our compliance with Section 404 will require that we incur substantial expenses and expend significant management efforts.
 We have only recently established an internal audit group, and as we continue to grow, we may hire additional accounting and financial staff with appropriate public company experience and technical accounting knowledge.
 We also need to continue to compile the system and process documentation necessary to perform the evaluation needed to comply with Section 404.